marcote/tech-gov/CONTRIBUTE.md

   them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.
 * Sign off on the pull request with a :thumbsup:, "LGTM" (looks good to me) or "Ready to merge" comment.
-* Remember that you are here to provide feedback, not to be a gatekeeper.

 ## Keep the flow going